codingforpleasure/customized-workspace/Ubuntu/useful-resources/sklearn.md

 #### Pipline with custome Estimators and Transformers

 We can use our TextNormalizer in a pipeline!
-Since we’ll be using our custom text transformer to tokenize and tag our documents
+Since we’ll be using our custom text transformer to tokenize and tag our documents:

 ```python
 from sklearn.base import BaseEstimator, TransformerMixin
 from sklearn.feature_extraction import TfidfVectorizer